 I’d highly recommend climbing these for a better view of the site and El Torre or the main structure located just to the north.

 Just north of these is the Great Ballcourt used during Mayan times as a space for games, larger gatherings and physical competitions.
 You can notice the stone structures where the audience would have sat on either side, similar to a stadium.

-I highly recommend walking around the Acropolis and taking some of the random paths in the jungle nearby.
-YOu’ll notice a couple of other even larger buildings that have yet to be excavated as you start to realize how much larger this place and how much work there is still to go to undercover the Mayan secret of Ek Balam.
+I highly recommend walking around El Torre and taking some of the random paths in the jungle nearby.
+You’ll notice a couple of other even larger buildings that have yet to be excavated as you start to realize how much larger this place is and how much work there is still to go to undercover the Mayan secret of Ek Balam.

 If you’d like to learn more about the history of Ek Balam and you read Spanish then check out the official government website here.

 ↠ Bring plenty of water.
 It can get very hot at Ek Balam and you want to avoid dehydration.